PaulHax/align-system/README.md

 We use
 [Hydra](https://github.com/NextCenturyCorporation/itm-evaluation-server)
-to hand our system configurations.
+to handle our system configurations.
 This allows us to set up sensible defaults for our configuration, while allowing additional configurations to build up and override existing configs, as well as override configuration values at runtime.